tonal-discord/Reimagining-Breath/Live-Video-Magnification/README.md

 ## [Live Video Magnification](https://github.com/tschnz/Live-Video-Magnification)

 TODOs:

-- Fix webcam image frame being shifted/scaled.
-  - In code I did things with just 1280x720.
-  - If you select a region by dragging on webcam preview for example, the output is messed up.
-- Make it detect breathing better
+1. Make it detect breathing better
   	- Just have very basic motion/edge tracking, should be improved.
-  - Calibration stage would help a lot (maybe user holds breath or breathes to max/min or something.)
+ 	 - Calibration stage would help a lot? (maybe user holds breath or breathes to max/min or something.)

-- Automatically crop/zoom webcam (worst case, you can drag the webcam image and it selects an area.)
-- Fix video input? (easier to test)
+2. Automatically crop/zoom webcam
+	- Currently, you can drag mouse on input video to select a region.
+Can do this manually worst case scenario.

 C++ realtime(almost) camera magnification.